similola/FakeNewsAlert/README.md

 ## Steps to get started:
 1. Import the pom.xml file into IntelliJ/Visual Studio Code or an IDE of your choice
 2. Run the maven clean and install task.(via your IDE or command line).
 Command line instructions:
-   (First check if maven is installed with the following (check version))
+   (First check if maven is installed with the first command)
 * $ mvn -v
 * $ mvn clean install